 By Dr. Dean Beckloff / Contributor

 It’s tough, this thing called co-parenting.
 When two parents have separated and are now living in two homes, it can be quite the challenge.
 If two adults have decided that they cannot live together any longer, is it really possible to co-parent effectively without conflicts?
 It’s a tough question!
 But there really is no other path to choose if we want our children to turn out healthy, strong and vibrant individuals.
-So… we must be about this important game, the game that must be won at all costs.

 1) Keep your eyes on the child or teen and not the problem.
 When we only focus on the problem, we lose sight of the child’s needs.
 However, when we focus on the negative—and so very often, it’s what is wrong with our co-parent—we lose sight of the child.
 Remind yourself that your children need both of you; they need both their Dad and their Mom.
 Focus on the positive and your child’s needs, and you’ll be sure to win!